 Lightbox Management: Create, list and share your lightboxes from within another platform.

-Advanced Search: Find your assets using enterprise-level search capabilities, such as advanced filters and AI-generated tags, within other productivity tools.
+Advanced Search: Find your assets within other productivity tools using enterprise search capabilities, such as advanced filters and AI-generated tags.

 Report Creation: Create customized reports based on information tracked within your DAM.